arcanetechnology/npm-teslacoil/README.md

 ## General coding guidelines

+There is a max length of 80 characters.
+The only exception is strings

 #### Errors

 Because error messages are frequently chained together, message strings should NOT be capitalized, should NOT end with a ., and should avoid newlines.
 When designing error messages, be deliberate, so that each one is a meaningful description of the problem with sufficient and relevant detail.
 Also, be consistent, so that errors returned by the same function/package are similar in form and can be dealt with in the same way.